 - You don’t have to wear your backpack on the motorbike.
 Your bag will either be strapped to the back of your bike or strapped onto another bike who rides with the group purely to carry the luggage.
 If you can, I would recommend having your bag on your own bike as it’s comfy to have something to lean back on.

-- Have a small bag on you with money, a light towel and other essentials – it’s way too much faff to keep getting your backpack on and off the bike.
+- Take a small bag with you for money, a light towel and other essentials – it’s way too much faff to keep getting your backpack on and off the bike.

 - Make sure you wear suncream still.
 It feels cooler when you’re on the bike, but those rays will still get ya!